 New York City has some evident architecture masterpiece that makes the skyline of the town magnificent, but it also has some hidden gems that will inspire you.
 If you are planning a group tour to explore the architecture of NYC then start with contacting charter bus rentals in NYC so that the architect in you doesn’t make your heels ache.
+There are also other options, but for me, i think renting Limos, Party Buses & Charter Buses from Limo Find is one the best way to explore NYC.
 Yes, it is true, the insatiable hunger for contemporary and modern architecture of NYC will make you wonder about the history and make you explore more.
 If you are planning a weekend trip then check out some unusually intriguing options that will give you a glimpse of something old yet iconic:

 It is a cultural heritage where art lovers can visit and get transported to a different era.
 The 2,00,000 square feet art centre was designed by Diller and Renfro along with Rockwell Group.
 The outer shell of the building is on wheels that move away electronically from the main building.